 It robs them of fully living out their God-given talents.

-While traveling in Bangladesh I met a woman who was a part of one of our savings groups.
+Once while I was traveling in Bangladesh, I met a woman who was a part of an FH savings group.
 She was committed to her daughter’s education.
 She had a dream of becoming a nurse.
 I know that I might never personally see the impact of that choice, but I know that the mother’s support and the daughter’s dedication to a better future will change that family forever.

 I’m certain that we have to give our young people the credit they deserve.

 Children all over the world who come from a wide variety of cultures and socioeconomic backgrounds are all capable.
 Regardless of circumstances, they have the capacity to do big things if we as parents, churches, educators, and community leaders will all come together to prioritize their education.
-I’m confident that if we don’t set the finish line too close, there is no limit to how much they can achieve.
+I’m confident that if we don’t set the finish line too close, we will see truly how today’s youth’s achievements are limitless.